Multi-Architecture Multi-Expert Diffusion Models: Experiments

 All experiments were conducted on a single NVIDIA A100 GPU.
 We primarily utilize the AdamW optimizer~\cite{loshchilov2017decoupled}.
 The base learning rate is set according to the oigianl LDM~\cite{rombach2022high}.
 Notably, our smaller models employ a setting that doubles the batch size, which is not feasible with the original LDM on a single A100.
 Correspondingly, the base learning rate for our smaller models is also doubled compared to the standard settings.

 We assess the quality of our generated models using the FID score~\cite{heusel2017gans}.
-As the FID score can be challenging to replicate due to the settings of the reference set, we calculate it using the publicly available Clean-FID~\cite{parmar2022aliased} implementation\footnote{https://github.com/GaParmar/clean-fid}.
+As the FID score can be challenging to replicate due to the settings of the reference set, we calculate it using the publicly available Clean-FID~\cite{parmar2022aliased} implementation\footnote{\url{https://github.com/GaParmar/clean-fid}}.
 Particularly for the FFHQ dataset, the availability of a fixed reference set allows for a fair comparison of generation quality across all evaluated generative models on Clean-FID.
-To verify the efficiency of our trained model, we compare its model size and computational cost using the number of parameters and Multiply-Add cumulation (MACs)\footnote{https://github.com/sovrasov/flops-counter.pytorch} as metrics.
-We provide detailed configurations regarding the models in the Appendix.
+To verify the efficiency of our trained model, we compare its model size and computational cost using the number of parameters and Multiply-Add cumulation (MACs)\footnote{\url{https://github.com/sovrasov/flops-counter.pytorch}} as metrics.
+We provide detailed configurations and hyperparameters regarding the models in the Appendix.